 1.3 Q: If a provider or an organization subscribes to only one Certified ENS Vendor, would they be missing ADT alerts from hospitals that only send information to the other Certified ENS Vendor?

 A: No. The Certified ENS Vendors have connected their ENS systems to share Acute Care Hospital ADT alerts with each other.
-A provider or organization subscribed to receive ADT alerts from either Certified ENS Vendor will receive the ADT alerts from Acute Care Hospitals in Massachusetts, which are required to send ADT alerts to either Certified ENS Vendor, further to 101 CMR 20.08.
+A provider or organization subscribed to receive ADT alerts from either Certified ENS Vendor will receive the ADT alerts from all Acute Care Hospitals in Massachusetts, which are required to send ADT alerts to either Certified ENS Vendor, further to 101 CMR 20.08.

 1.4 Q: Are hospitals required to partner/contract with both Certified ENS Vendors?

 A: No. Hospitals are not required to contract with both Certified ENS Vendors, but may decide to do so (see question 1.5).
 One of the purposes of the Statewide ENS Framework is to ensure hospitals only need to submit ADTs to one Certified ENS Vendor.
-The Certified ENS Vendors share the ADTs they receive with one another as part of the Statewide ENS Framework.
+The Certified ENS Vendors share ADTs they receive with one another as part of the Statewide ENS Framework.

 1.5 Q: Is it useful to sign up with both Certified ENS Vendors?